mateuszk098/alien-invasion-game/README.md

 ---

 ## **Where to find images/sounds to use?**
-**If you want to modify the player's spaceship, bullets etc., you can visit [pixabay](https://pixabay.com/) website.
+**If you want to modify the player's spaceship, bullets etc., you can visit [pixabay](https://pixabay.com/) and [gamedev market](https://www.gamedevmarket.net/) websites.
 To find different free sound effects or general game music themes, visit [mixkit](https://mixkit.co/) website.**